hpi-swa-teaching/ComputationalArt2/README.md

 c blue.
 "Getter for blue in range [0, 255]."
 ```
 ## Scripting
-The script can be executed using the start button.
-The user can revert to the state before the execution by pressing the reset button.
+The simulation can be started using the _Start_ button.
+The user can pause the simulation by pressing the _Pause_ button.
+The user can revert to the state before the execution by pressing the _Reset_ button.
 This is independet of the undo/redo chain.
+If the simulation is currently not running, the user can press the _Step_ button to only make a single step in the simulation.
-### The scripting API
+### The Canvas API
-The user operate on the `canvas` object that is know the script runtime.
+The user operates on the `canvas` object, which is know to the script runtime.
 The canvas exposes methods to draw and get pixel values.
 Colors are always [0, 255] integers and points are pixel coordinates.
+The canvas API is the same for the initialization and canvas script.
 ```smalltalk
 canvas fillR:r G: g B: b.
 "Set the fill color to rgb [0, 255] integer." canvas fillRGB: aCARGB.
 "Set the fill color the aCARGB."